ythuang0522/homopolish/README.md

 	conda env create -f environment.yml
 	conda activate homopolish

+Homopolish can be also installed from bioconda.
+An executable file, homopolish, should be available in the virtual env.

+	conda create -n homopolish -c conda-forge -c bioconda homopolish

 # Download virus, bacteria, or fungi sketches
 Homopolish retrieves homologous sequences by scanning microbial genomes compressed in (Mash) sketches.
 Three sketches of virus (74Mb), bacteria (719Mb), and fungi (74Mb) can be downloaded from the following addresses using wget or curl.